Extremal density for subdivisions with length or sparsity constraints

 As this example implies that the quadratic bound is best possible, the following stability-type question naturally arises.
-Can we find a larger clique subdivision in $G$ if it does not structurally look like (disjoint union of) dense bipartite graph?
-One way to formalize this question was suggested by Mader \cite{C4free}, conjecturing that the quadratic bound can be improved to a linear one; that is, every $C_4$-free graph $G$ with average degree $d(G)=\Omega(k)$ contains a $TK_{k}$.
+Can we find a larger clique subdivision in $G$ if it does not structurally look like the (disjoint union of) dense bipartite graphs?
+One way to formalize this question was suggested by Mader \cite{C4free}, conjecturing that every $C_4$-free graph $G$ with average degree $d(G)=\Omega(k)$ contains a $TK_{k}$.
 After some partial results (see e.g.~\cite{C6free,largegirth1,largegirth2}), this conjecture was resolved by Liu and Montgomery \cite{LiuC4}.
 In fact, they proved a stronger statement that for every $t\geq s\geq 2$, there exists a constant $c=c(s,t)$ such that if $G$ is $K_{s,t}$-free with $d(G)=d$, then $G$ contains a $TK_{cd^{\frac{s}{2(s-1)}}}$.

 Another way to formalize the question was suggested by Liu and Montgomery \cite{LiuC4}.
-Observing that the disjoint union of dense bipartite graphs has a small size subgraph with almost same average degree, Liu and Montgomery conjectured that if a graph $G$ has $\omega(k^2)$ vertices and has no small induced subgraphs with almost same average degree as the entire graph, then $o(k^2)$-average degree yields a $TK_{k}$.
-This conjecture was resolved by Im, Kim, Kim and Liu \cite{crux} using the notion of `crux' measuring the size of smallest subgraph with almost same average degree.
+Observing that the disjoint union of dense bipartite graphs has a small-sized subgraph with almost the same average degree, Liu and Montgomery conjectured that if a graph $G$ has $\omega(k^2)$ vertices and has no small induced subgraphs with almost the same average degree as the entire graph, then there exists $h(k)=o(k^2)$ such that average degree at least $h(k)$ yields a $TK_{k}$.
+This conjecture was resolved by Im, Kim, Kim and Liu \cite{crux} using the notion of `crux'.